Syllabus

 Oral Presentations

-In fulfillment of the requirements for O-"Oral" GenEd courses, there will be two solo oral presentations:
+In fulfillment of the requirements for O-"Oral" GenEd courses, there will be two, solo oral presentations:

 Gorgias paper pitch.
 A five-minute preview, with explanation and PowerPoint, of a topic of your choice, but relating to Plato's Gorgias and to issues addressed in class.
+I invite you to brainstorm your topic with me during office hours, but I don't require it.
+I do, though, require that your topic not sound like a Wikipedia or AI knockoff.
+I want your take on a detail of the dialogue that you'd like to dig deeper into

 For details on both presentations, see the dedicated Oral Presentations page.